quickgrid/ai-resources/paper-implementations/pytorch/u-net/README.md

 ## Notes

 The model was trained on `Carvana` dataset.
-A checkpoint is saved per epoch as well as some predicted, its correcsponding real image masks.
+A checkpoint is saved per epoch as well as some predicted, its corresponding real image masks.
 These are saved in `saved_images` folder.

-Using `3 epochs` and `IMAGE_HEIGHT = 160, IMAGE_WIDTH = 240` it was enough to get decent result on the dataset. `Albumentation` must be installed via pip and if there is any error then upgrading numpy may solve it.
+Using `3 epochs` and `IMAGE_HEIGHT = 160, IMAGE_WIDTH = 240` it was enough to get decent result on the dataset.
+Validaiton input images and masks were created by taking first `300` images from both train image and mask folder.
+Train model size is `~360mb`.

+`Albumentation` must be installed via pip and if there is any error then upgrading numpy may solve it.

 ## Results